 We outline how some lesser-used social media platforms can help you reach your target audience.

-Brands often overlook these social networks, and with good reason: They’re less straightforward, niche-specific, and have smaller userbases.
-However, when utilized correctly, tapping into these lesser-acknowledged social networks can offer a wealth of new opportunities to engage potential customers – especially with video content.
+Brands often overlook these social networks for several reasons: They’re less straightforward, more niche-specific, and have smaller userbases.
+However, when utilized correctly, tapping into these lesser-acknowledged social networks can offer a wealth of new opportunities to engage potential customers—especially with video content.

 Today, we’re going to review the individual quirks of these platforms from a video marketing perspective, and share the tips and tricks we’ve collected so you can get the most out of your social media marketing.